Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/11. A Brief History of JavaScript & Node.js/README.md

 What are the newest projects in the JavaScript ecosystem?
 What are the newest changes to the language?
 Where could the language be heading?

+Make sure to include the following pieces of the history of JS (not in chronological order):

+1. CoffeeScript
+1. Netscape (Mozilla)
+1. Browser Wars
+1. TypeScript
+1. Node.js
+1. Internet Explorer holding out
+1. The V8 Engine

 ## Break 10 min

 ## Activity: Defining Node.js